Endocannabinoid system

 The theory that the endocannabinoid system (ECS) plays a central role in regulating homeostasis in the human body is supported by various studies available on PubMed.
 Here are some relevant sources:

-These studies and reviews support the theory that the endocannabinoid system plays an essential role in regulating homeostasis in the human body.
+These studies and reviews support the theory that the endocannabinoid system plays an essential role in the regulation of homeostasis in the human body.